 New Zealand’s rifle testing has also proven that the rifle is up to par.
 This is the only rifle on the list that’s proven its performance with a military force, and there is something comforting to that.

 Noveske is an old-school premium-grade AR manufacturer.
 By old school, I mean circa 2001…which for boutique companies is rather old.

 Noveske, as a company, can join the military but can’t quite drink yet.

 Noveske has made some amazing strides in the rifle community, and I can toss on pretty much any of their rifles on this list.

-I chose the Noveske9 not only because it’s a high-end AR-15, but it’s one of the few high-end AR-based PCCs on the market.
+I chose the Noveske9 not only because it’s a high-end AR-15 but one of the few high-end AR-based PCCs on the market.

 Pews are dispatched frighteningly fast from the gun’s 10.5-inch barrel.
 That’s longer than most but offers a greater sight radius, a slightly higher velocity, and more mounting space while being rather short and sweet.

 Pistol and SBR variants are also available on top of a 16-inch barreled variant.